-Mr Rod Francisco, Manager People and Culture, Mackay Regional Council HELPING LOCAL GOVERNMENT RECOGNISE AND RESPOND TO DOMESTIC AND FAMILY VIOLENCE 2018 saw accredited training delivered to a group not traditionally seen as part of the domestic violence sector: staff from local government.
+Mr Rod Francisco, Manager People and Culture, Mackay Regional Council > HELPING LOCAL GOVERNMENT RECOGNISE AND RESPOND TO DOMESTIC AND FAMILY VIOLENCE 2018 saw accredited training delivered to a group not traditionally seen as part of the domestic violence sector: staff from local government.
 This partnership with Mackay Regional Council highlights the increasing recognition of the role all agencies can play in preventing and responding to domestic and family violence.
-4477 This course was pivotal in connecting our staff with the community strategy...
+6699 This course was pivotal in connecting our staff with the community strategy...
 We want everyone to help spread the message of zero tolerance and recognise that any aspect of violence, real or potential in the workforce will not be tolerated.
+So good!!
+Everyone should do this.

-Higher education CQUniversity has, since 2015, initiated and developed its range of higher education study options, delivered by research-active teaching staff who are part of the Centre team.
+Higher education CQUniversity has, since 2015, initiated and developed its range of higher education study options, delivered by researchactive teaching staff who are part of the Centre team.
 In 2019 the range will grow through the addition of a new Postgraduate unit, Sexual Violence in Domestic and Family Violence Contexts, and an Undergraduate unit, Violence Against Women: Key Themes.
 Postgraduate Courses:

-- Graduate Certificate in Domestic and Family Violence Practice - Graduate Certificate in Facilitating Men's Behaviour Change - \bullet Graduate Diploma of Domestic and Family Violence Practice - Master of Domestic and Family Violence Practice SCHOLARSHIPS BUILD WORKFORCE CAPACITY Thanks to the contribution of the Queensland Government, CQUniversity implemented a scholarships program to workers in the domestic violence sector to enable Postgraduate study in Domestic and Family Practice.
+- Graduate Certificate in Domestic and Family Violence Practice - Graduate Certificate in Facilitating Men's Behaviour Change - Graduate Diploma of Domestic and Family Violence Practice - Master of Domestic and Family Violence Practice > SCHOLARSHIPS BUILD WORKFORCE CAPACITY Thanks to the contribution of the Queensland Government, CQUniversity implemented a scholarships program to workers in the domestic violence sector to enable Postgraduate study in Domestic and Family Practice.
 Staff at the Centre played a pivotal role in establishing and supporting this program, which had 19 recipients.
 This will contribute to an increase in knowledge across the sector, and benefit a broad range of services and organisations who responding to domestic and family violence.
-6677 I found the content of each unit easy to comprehend...
+6699 I found the content of each unit easy to comprehend...
 Studying the theories and how they shape and make sense of why we work the way we do.
 Not only does it make sense but it allows for greater understanding and approaches to support clients.
 I recommend if you have a passion for working with men in Facilitating Men's Behaviour Change, to do the Graduate Certificate. - A Queensland Government Scholarship recipient

-The work of the Queensland Centre for Domestic and Family Violence Research would not be possible without the ongoing support of its partners - The Queensland Government, Department of Child Safety, Youth and Women - CQUniversity Australia
+The work of the Queensland Centre for Domestic and Family Violence Research would not be possible without the ongoing support of its partners The Queensland Government, Department of Child Safety, Youth and Women CQUniversity Australia CQUniversity Australia, Building 6, City Campus, Sydney Street, Mackay, Queensland 4740 P +61 07 4940 3320 www.noviolence.org.au facebook.com/qcdfvr